kinnison/rust-workshop/session-05.md

 # Topics

-1. Quick check on homework
-2. Defining your own traits
+1. Defining your own traits
-3. Another way to say what type you take as an argument
+2. Another way to say what type you take as an argument
-4. Lifetimes - What are they and why do they matter
+3. Lifetimes - What are they and why do they matter
-5. Specifying lifetimes when defining types
+4. Specifying lifetimes when defining types

----

-class: impact
-title: Homework all OK?

-???

-Does anyone have anything to ask about their homework?

 ---